wclodius2/hash_function_api/hash_functions.md

 and `FNV_1A`.
 The FNV-1 and FNV-2 algorithms differ in their order of the multiplication and exclusive or operations.
+They differ from their normal implementation in that they also encode the structure size in  the hash code.
 The 32 and 64 bit algorithms differ in their initial offsets and in their multiplicative constants.
 Analysis suggests that `FNV_1A` should be better at randomizing the